TritonDataCenter/rfd/rfd/0013/README.md

 There are some key characteristics of the current RBAC model that are important to highlight here for the discussion on RBAC v2:

-1. Each account owner may create one or more subusers (Note on terminology: for Manta, account owners and subusers are designated by MANTA_USER and MANTA_SUBUSER; for CloudAPI, they are designated by SDC_ACCOUNT and SDC_USER).
+1. Each account owner may create one or more subusers

 2. Subusers authenticate with their own SSH keys.
 The subuser login is unique within each account but is **not** globally unique.

-3. Each subuser can be assigned one or more roles that enable the subuser's access to account's resources.
+3. Each subuser can be assigned one or more roles that enable the subuser's access to the account's resources.

 4. There are two dimensions to the access permissions of a role:

-   - Policies: Policies define the actions allowed (e.g. listmachines, createmachine).
+   - Policies: Policies define the actions allowed (e.g. "listmachines", "createmachine").
 Each role has one or more policies attached.
-   - Role tags: Tags control which **instances** of the account's resources (e.g. machines, images, users) are allowed for the role.
+   - Role tags: Role tags control which **instances** of the account's resources (e.g. machines, images, users) are allowed for the role.

    The two sets of capabilities together control what a subuser can act on.
    When creating a new resource (e.g. machine), the role tags are automatically added to the instance based on which role(s) are passed in the create command (no --role arg means "tag all of my roles").

 6. There is also a hardcoded 'administrator' role that acts as a super-user role, granting full access to everything the account owns.

-7. Account owner is free to define roles, policies and tag their resources to achieve granular RBAC.
-There is no out-of-the-box role but the Portal has a few canned roles that are inserted to user's profile behind the scenes for the KVM docker host and registry feature.
+7. The account owner is free to define roles and policies, and tag their resources to achieve granular RBAC.
+There is no out-of-the-box role but the Portal has a few canned roles that are inserted to customer's profile behind the scenes for the KVM docker host and registry feature.

-8. Every time a CloudAPI or Manta call is issued, the caller (subuser) and the account logins are passed to mahi to get the roles and policies associated with the caller.
-If the API endpoint is not authorized in any of the subuser's role policies, or the resource involved is tagged to a role that the subuser doesn't have, an "NotAuthorized" error is returned to the caller.
+8. On every CloudAPI or Manta API request, authorization works like this:

+    - get the roles for the caller (subuser login and account login) from mahi;
+    - limit to a set of "active roles", if a role was specified in the request;
+    - get the role-tags for the resource being accessed;
+    - filter to the intersection of active roles and role-tags; and
+    - evaluate the policies for those roles (e.g. if this is a CreateMachine call, is one of the policy's rules "CAN createmachine"?).

+   On failre, a "NotAuthorized" error is returned.

 9. Once a subuser has passed authentication and authorization, the caller invokes the operation **on behalf of the account owner**.
-From the perspective of the backend API (e.g. vmapi), it sees only the account owner's uuid.
-All owner_uuid references point to the account owner.
+From the perspective of the backend API (e.g. vmapi), it sees only the account uuid.
+All `owner_uuid` references point to the account owner.
 The subuser's identity is tracked in jobs but not persisted in the resource's moray bucket.
-The only tracking is via `MachineAudit` CloudAPI which returns the subuser's information from the VM jobs.
+The only tracking is via `MachineAudit` CloudAPI which returns the subuser's information from the Workflow API jobs.

 ### RBAC Support for Docker API